Virgil Wagner

 Virgil Wagner (February 27, 1922 – August 22, 1997) was an American all-star and Grey Cup champion Canadian football halfback for the Montreal Alouettes.
 He was inducted into the Canadian Football Hall of Fame in 1980.

-Wagner was elected to no less than three Hall of Fames in 1980.
-They were his college Hall of Fame at Milliken University in Illinois, his hometown Hall of Fame in Belleville, IL, and the Canadian Football Hall of Fame.
+Wagner was elected to the Millikin Athletic Hall of Fame at Millikin University in Illinois, his hometown Hall of Fame in Belleville, IL, and the Canadian Football Hall of Fame.